Skip to main content

 Some modalities suit clinical areas better than others, while other modalities allow for access in geographic areas that were not accessible previously

-On-site interpreting, otherwise known as face-to-face or in-person, is when an interpreter is scheduled to meet a limited English proficiency or Deaf, Deaf-Blind and Hard-of-Hearing patient at a given location for a medical appointment.
+On-site interpreting, otherwise known as face-to-face or in-person, is when an interpreter is scheduled to meet a patient who communicates in a language other than English, or Deaf, Deaf-Blind and Hard-of-Hearing patient at a given location for a medical appointment.

 On-site interpreting is the preferred modality for most Deaf and Hard of Hearing patients and is the only workable modality for Deaf-Blind patients.